By Canada specialist Kayleigh

 Cranberry wine tasting tour in Muskoka

-I’d never heard of cranberry wine until I visited Johnston’s Cranberry Marsh & Muskoka Lakes Winery.
+I’d never heard of cranberry wine until I visited Muskoka Lakes Farm & Winery.
 The property is located in the Muskoka area, halfway between Toronto and Algonquin and around half an hour from the town of Gravenhurst.

 Surrounded by forests, lakes and marshland, the farm is owned by Murray and Wendy Johnston, who work the land along with their four sons.
 To learn about cranberry farming and wine-making, you can join one of the thrice-daily Bog to Bottle Discovery tours.